Keyboard Gymnastics of Phoenix

 Events are passed off throughout the year, as opposed to all on one day.
 This gives students the opportunity to be well-prepared for each event and tested when they are ready.

-*Fees for each KG event are $8 per student, per event, provided registration includes at least one of the following: Technic, Sight Reading, Theory, or Ear Training.
-Students participating in all events will be charged $50.
-Full year registration and fees due October 6, 2018.
+*Fees for each KG event are $10 per student, per event, provided registration includes at least one of the following: Technic, Sight Reading, Theory, or Ear Training.
+Students participating in all events will be charged $60.
+Full year registration and fees due October 19, 2019.
 Checks payable to Keyboard Gymnastics of Phoenix.
-The fee is $15 if the student is registering only for full day adjudicated events (Creative Project Event and Performance Event) to be paid no later than two weeks prior to each event day for the student to be included in that event.
+The fee is $20 if the student is registering only for full day adjudicated events (Creative Project and Performance Event) to be paid no later than two weeks prior to each event day for the student to be included in that event.

-We do our best to keep the fees as low as possible but various factors may necessitate increases.
+We do our very best to keep Keyboard Gymnastics fees as low as possible,

 *All Fees are non-refundable and non-transferable.